acestream/ace-network-docs/docs/list-of-operations/system-service-payment.md

                 # How many XAB to unlock (all available)
                 toUnlock = System.lockedPool.amount

-                # How many XAB should be replaced with XAC
+                # How many XAB should be replaced with XAT
                 xabToReplace = xabAmount - toUnlock

                 # Unlock `toUnlock` XAB